ron007d/fast_api_webRTC/Readme.md

     b. answer will check all the username/room list and select one and will try to connect to that.

+---
+## Supporting features
+1. Added support python aiortc.
+2. video quality needed to be fixed on aiortc side.

 ## workdone
 | Index | Work | Under Planning | Under Progress | Testing | Completeds | Comments |